rakeshelamaran98/HacktoberFest2020/README.md

 # HacktoberFest2020

+# About
+✔️This Repository is to curate the resources used by an individual.
+It can be in the form of learning material,Links, scripts, projects, algorithms, etc.

-Anyone can contribute in any Domain as you wish.Not find what you are looking?
+✔️Anyone can contribute in any Domain as you wish.Not find what you are looking?

 - Create a new folder:
    - cd HacktoberFest2020/